thenishkarshagarwal/satyenderyadav.github.io/_posts/2021-01-11-so-you-want-to-learn-hacking.md

 <br>
 so, according to me, JUST a 'hacker' doesn't exist.
 <br>
-but if you learn everything on the roadmap,
+but if you learn everything on the roadmap [critical skills],
 <br>
 you will know that there are some things which interests you more than others.
 <br>
 <br>
-and after finding that, just leave everything and start focusing on them,
+and after finding that, start focusing on them,
 <br>
 because **doing something you don't like, is time wasted.**
 <br>